-Continuing my fact finding mission focused on the traditional Halloween monsters (werewolves, vampires, Frankenstein, etc.) and their evolution in folklore and literature.
-Lets take a look at vampires.
+I am on a fact finding mission focused on the history of traditional Halloween monsters and the evolution in folklore and literature.
+Today, let’s take a look at VAMPIRES.

 One of the earliest recordings of vampiric activity came from modern Croatia, in 1672, when a villager was said to have returned from the dead to drink blood.
-During the 1700s, despite the quelling of many other folklore creatures, vampiric tales rose dramatically.
-The result was similar to what happened with wiches: hunting parties, social driven hysteria, and real stakings or burning at the stake.
+During the 1700s, despite the quelling of many other folklore creatures primarily by the church, vampiric tales rose dramatically.
+The result was similar to what happened with witches: hunting parties, social driven hysteria, and real stakings or burning at the stake.

-Over time, certain abilities or features or characteristics now regarded as a given were introduced including:
+Over time, certain abilities or features or characteristics now regarded as cannon were introduced including:

 - vulnerability to sunlight